-Under the Schedule of the Plant Varieties Protecton Act (Cap 232A), there are currently 15 plant genera and species that are eligible for protection.
+The Schedule of the Plant Varieties Protection Act (Cap 232A) had been expanded in December 2013 to include protection for a new variety "Jatropha curcas".
+There are now 16 plant genera and species that are eligible for protection.
 The new plant variety must meet the following criteria in order to enjoy protection:

 The variety has not been sold or disposed of, by or with the consent of the breeder